platformsh/platformsh-docs/docs/src/languages/nodejs/node-version.md

 The [`n` package](https://github.com/tj/n) works for various Unix-like systems, including Windows Subsystem for Linux.

-1. Add the desired Node.js version to a `.nvmrc` file in your project's root:
+1. Add the desired Node.js version to a `.nvmrc` file in [your app root](../../create-apps/app-reference.md#root-directory):

    ```yaml {location=".nvmrc"}
    v16.13.2